sch1ldkr0ete/poc.configuration-management/.azuredevops/pull_request_template/branches/main.md

 bumped whenever merged to the main branch.
 For a 'minor' or 'major' release change 'patch' by the corresponding value.

 !WARNING!
-You're submitting a Feature PR
+You're submitting a PR to main branch this may affect the productive environment

 Before submitting this PR, please make sure:

 - [ ] Your code builds clean without any errors or warnings
 - [ ] You are using approved terminology
 - [ ] You have added unit tests
-- [ ] Special ToDo for Feature branches
+- [ ] Special ToDo for submitting into main